 "I write entirely to find out what I'm thinking, what I'm looking at, what I see and what it means.
 What I want and what I fear." —Joan Didion

-LSWA offers a variety of writing courses that are taught in the residence hall, providing a shared and interactive learning experience with other LHSP students.
+LSWA offers a variety of writing courses that are taught in the residence hall, providing a shared and interactive learning experience with other LSWA students.
 Through a partnership with the Sweetland Center for Writing, writing faculty teach introductory writing and humanities courses; the small classes offer much student-faculty interaction.
 In addition, classes are enriched by various writing-related events and activities offered throughout the year.
-These include book clubs, author readings, spoken word poetry workshops, screenwriting seminars, Writers-Artists In Residence, and the Writing and Arts Journal.
+These include book clubs, author readings, spoken word poetry workshops, screenwriting seminars, Writers-Artists In Residence, and the Arts & Literary Journal.

 This course explores multiple genres of writing and asks students to analyze and evaluate the particular conventions, contexts, and assumptions that come with different kinds of writing.
 The course obviously cannot provide a definitive answer to the question "What Is Writing?" but it explores how our understanding of a particular genre influences the way we read or write within the genre.
 It also compares different genres to show not only what is unique to but also what is universal among various kinds of writing.
 (Satisfies LSA Humanities requirement).